imanee/imanee/docs/animatedgifs.rst

 Creating Animated Gifs
 ======================

 Imanee has various convenient methods to generate animated gifs.
+Notice that the animated gif features are currently only supported when you are using the **ImagickResource** - you need the Imagick extension for that.

 Creating an animated gif from images in a directory
 ---------------------------------------------------